You’ve may have heard about it Grant Management.

 - Appendix

-The Table of Contents provides a structure for the overall framework of grant management at your organization.
+The Table of Contents provides a structure for your organization’s overall grant management framework.

 Section One: Details about the Grant Office